Ahhh, the big question.

 I’ve also always had a knack for making up fun food in my kitchen, so I’ve LOVED creating new vegan versions of my favorite foods.
 I even discovered that I liked new (and different) cuisines that I had never tried before!
 Switching over to a vegan lifestyle opened my mind in more ways than one, and I think that everyone should try to give it a go at least once.

-I’ve linked below some more resources about veganism if you’re considering it as a lifestyle choice, and why leaving off the meat and cheese is a better choice in every regard.
+I’ve linked some videos below about veganism if you’re considering it as a lifestyle choice, and why leaving off the meat and cheese is a better choice in every regard.

 For more info on Animal Agriculture… Check out this paper I wrote on the sustainability of animal agriculture for some more info on the ~details~ of farming practices: Sustainability of Animal Agriculture.